 - Know the file size amounts you need (dimensions and resolution)

-Having these questions answered before you begin researching for a professional will help you chose the best option for you.
+Having these questions answered before you begin researching for a professional will help you choose the best option for you.
 Be sure to let your professional know what you are doing with the images, they may have different tools or processes to give you the result you are looking for.

 Finding a Documentor: